 What forgiveness does is to provide the opportunity for healing and being able to move on with our life, without being limited by what happened.
 According to Buddhist philosophy,?
 “Holding on to resentment is like picking up a hot coal with our hand with the intention of finding an opportunity to throw it at the one who has hurt us.”.

 In The Book of Joy, Archbishop Desmond Tutu states,

 “Forgiveness is the only way to heal ourselves and be free from the past.
 Without forgiveness, we remain tethered to the person who harmed us.
 We are bound to the chains of bitterness, tied together, trapped.
 Until we can forgive the person who harmed us, that person will hold the keys to our happiness, that person will be our jailor.
 When we forgive, we take back control of our own fate and our feelings.
 We become our own liberator.”

-When we can forgive, we are able to stop labeling our self as a “victim” and move forward from a place of growth.
+When we can forgive, we are able to stop labelling our self as a “victim” and move forward from a place of growth.

 Holding on to negative events that lead to ongoing feelings of resentment, anger, hostility may undermine our health.
 In one study, psychologists asked people to think about someone who has hurt them, while monitoring their heart rate, facial muscles and sweat glands.
 When people remembered these grudges, their heart rate and blood pressure increased.
 However, when they were asked to think about forgiving these people, their stress responses returned to normal (Book of Joy, pg.
 237).

 While it seems obvious that forgiveness is a good thing–for our physical and mental health–how do we do it??
 Especially since rehashing the juicy details of past hurts can provide an addictive energy rush.